Please note that this article may contain affiliate links. You can read my full disclosure at the bottom of the page.

 Klorane with Centaury

 Klorane is one of the premier anti-yellowing shampoos on the market.
-It can be drying, however, so you may want to consider using a deep conditioner aftewards!
+It can be drying, however, so you may want to consider using a deep conditioner afterward!

-Purple shampoos are great for combating yellow tones, as purple is the opposite of yellow on the color wheel.
-(Blue combats orange tones, as shown in this post).
+Purple shampoos are the best shampoos for gray hair turning yellow, as purple is the opposite of yellow on the color wheel.

 A great purple option is BTWCo’s purple shampoo & conditioner.
 It’s very gentle, has a light fragrance, and really makes silver hair shine.
 (They also make an excellent clarifying shampoo that you can use in conjunction with the purple shampoo & conditioner to combat yellowing.)